Colorful Québec: Mai Tai Tom’s 2019 Journey To Montréal & Québec City

 It was only about a ten minute walk to our next attraction, La Citadelle de Québec.
 First, we stopped by the statue of François-Xavier Garneau, the 19th-century French Canadian notary, poet, civil servant and liberal who wrote a three-volume history of the French Canadian nation.

 La Citadelle de Québec … 1 Côte de la Citadelle (at rue St-Louis … was the brainchild of the Duke of Wellington, who believed the Americans would attack Québec City after the War of 1812.
-In actuality, there have never been shots fired in battle here.
+In actuality, there have never been shots fired in battle here (maybe we didn’t have a beef with Wellington).
 You really can’t see much of the area, until you are actually standing upon it (the second highest spot in Québec City).
 Admission ($CAD16 … Seniors $14) includes a guided tour of the Citadelle and its 25 buildings.

 We first took a self-guided tour of the Musée Royal 22e Régiment.